-I was about 11 when I learned that Sleepy Hollow was a real place.
+I was about 13 when I learned that Sleepy Hollow was a real place.
 AND, to learn that it’s right here in New York?
-I pretty much lost my mind, and wanted nothing more than to go check out this haunted ass town!
+Incredible.
+Then in 1996 when North Tarrytown voted to lean all the way in and change their name to Sleepy Hollow?
+I pretty much lost it.
+I wanted nothing more than to go check out this haunted ass town!
 Get some cocoa, and maybe see a ghost?
 But, Brooklynites don’t have much reason travel up that way, so I had to hold my horses 🐎 (womp womp) til I was old enough to go check it out on my own.

 Halloween 2019, or as I referred to it, for a solid two months leading up to the trip: Sleepy Holloweekend! was that time.
 I was finally getting to visit the setting for my fave fairy tale.
 (Yes, fairy tale.
 I was not a Cinderella kid.
 I was a Dream Warriors kid.)
 Last weekend we went back for more, and still managed to explore only a small part of the things we want to see!
 For a small town, Sleepy Hollow / Tarrytown has much to offer for spooky folx and non-spookies alike.
 Less than an hour from NYC, it’s definitely worth the daytrip.

 First thing’s first: The Headless Horseman Bridge!

 The bridge itself is is no longer standing *heartbreak* but there is a historical marker at the spot where the sidewalk spans the stream.
 And we love those!
 Its not flaming-pumpkin-head-tossing levels of spooky; but you can feel a little spine tingle if you peer over the railing at the stream and let the traffic noise fall away.
 You can almost hear horseshoes approaching slowly. . .